IRL2/nanover-docs/source/concepts/applications.rst

 Sending user interactions
 #########################

-Users send, on the :ref:`shared state <state-service>`, the description of the interactions they want to apply.
+Users send, on the :ref:`shared state <state-updates>`, the description of the interactions they want to apply.
 There is no limit to the number of interaction a user can send.
 Each interaction is described under the key ``interaction.<INTERACTION_ID>`` where ``<INTERACTION_ID>`` is an arbitrary